zamzamdesu/autott/README.md

-# redb
+# autott

 Introduction
 ------------
 Transcoder
 --

-redb is a script which automatically transcodes and uploads files to tracker, with support for logs and spectrograms validation
+autott is a script which automatically transcodes and uploads files to tracker, with support for logs and spectrograms validation